 It brings the whole thing home for us, allowing users an insanely detailed look at the realm of audio engineering.

-You can adjust tones, shift pitches, add beats, arrange tracks, and
+You can adjust tones, shift pitches, add beats, arrange tracks, and generally do just about anything else you’d expect from a full-service music-editing suite.

-ready for any budding Moby to have a crack at.
+Its desktop counterparts are fairly accurately depicted here, creating an environment that’s lushly designed, feature-packed, and ready for any budding Moby to have a crack at.

 There’s a free demo version for anyone to try, though the full whammy is easily a steal at $20.

-there is no better avenue to explore than this one right here.
+If you’re deadly serious about making music on the Android platform, there is no better avenue to explore than this one right here.

 No comments: